beego/beedoc/en-US/mvc/controller/params.md

 This method implements the saving function based on the method `GetFile`

-Here is the example of saving file:
+Here is an example of saving file:

 ```go
 func (this *MainController) Post() {